sophieniw/croissant-orange-cat-classifier/README.md

 ### Misc
 The Misc folder contains assets (pictures,charts,etc.) used to write this readme
 ## Examples
+Notice: if you get the error message with a file named '.DS_store', you could just ignore the error message and keep running the exec.py.
+The '.DS_store' file is created automatically by the macOS to store folder attributes.
+It has no negative impact on the program.

 After model is developed and compiled, run the model and get the following results (30 epochs):

 ![Image of epochs_beginning](https://github.com/sophieniw/croissant-orange-cat-classifier/blob/master/misc/epoch1.png)